pipebots/ros2-gazebo-simple-motor-plugin/README.md

 ROS2 Foxy Gazebo 11 repo to develop a new Gazebo plugin.

-Setup instructions are in `docker/README.md`.
+Setup and basic test instructions are in `docker/README.md`.

 ## Developing the plugin